-By following the general growing tips for indoor plants, you should have no problem getting your indoor garden started.
+By following the general tips for growing plants indoor, you should have no problem getting your indoor garden started.
 So what are you waiting for?
 Get planting!

 My name is Teresa Fikes.
 I am a Homesteader, survivalist, prepper, historian, and writer plus much more all in one package deal.
 I was raised on a small family farm were I was taught at an early age to survive off the land without the help of modern conveniences.
 I am a writer by profession and a Homesteader by Blood, Sweat, and Tears.

 5 thoughts on “11 Plants That Can Grow Indoors”